 In 2006, Fisher attempted to sell the property by listing it on Ebay for $250,000 under the heading “Ed Geins Farm…The REAL deal!”
 Ebay removed the listing several days later.

 The property eventually changed hands and the chain across the driveway with a sign that read “Fisher” was replaced by a plain metal gate.

 The land is private property.
-For the first time ever, the current owner has granted access to the property for film crews in recent years to shoot television content about Ed Gein.
+The current owner has granted access to the property for film crews in recent years to shoot television content about Ed Gein.